-Graham Cracker Toffee Bars — If you’re looking for a recipe that will disappear at holiday parties, cookie exchanges, neighborhood potlucks, or school bake sales, this graham cracker toffee is a guaranteed winner.
+Easiest Graham Cracker Toffee — If you’re looking for a recipe that will disappear at holiday parties, cookie exchanges, neighborhood potlucks, or school bake sales, this graham cracker toffee is a guaranteed winner!!
+It’s EASY and everyone LOVES it!!

-I have a recipe for Chocolate Saltine Toffee (aka Christmas Crack) that’s nearly 6 years old and every year before Christmas it’s one of my most popular.
+I have a recipe for Chocolate Saltine Toffee (aka Christmas Crack) that’s been one of my most popular Christmas desserts for years.
 This recipe for graham cracker toffee bars is a spinoff on that but uses graham crackers instead of saltine crackers.

 If you’re looking for a recipe that will disappear at holiday parties, cookie exchanges, neighborhood potlucks, or school bake sales, this is a guaranteed winner.
 Everyone I gave some to couldn’t stop eating it.